-- In the case of some users, the Windows Hello feature stopped working all of the sudden.
+- For some users, the Windows Hello feature suddenly stopped working.

 - You are most likely seeing an error message that says Sorry - something went wrong while trying to unlock your screens using Windows Hello.

 - Windows Hello takes personal experience to the next level by incorporating face recognition and fingerprint technology.